-What would be the first thought that would come to your mind when you hear someone saying that they are having sleep divorce?
+What would be the first thought that would come to your mind when you hear someone saying that they are having a sleep divorce?

-Still curious about how this works and for what reason?
+Are you curious about how this works and for what reason?
 Then read through.

-Sleep divorce means that you sleep in different beds as a married couple.
 The idea here is to do whatever a healthy couple does, like have hobbies, eat together, watch movies together, and even cuddle but when you have to go to bed, you don’t sleep together in the same bed and instead, sleep in different rooms.

-This is what sleep divorce is all about.
+This is what sleep divorce meaning is all about.
 For someone who has heard this for the first time would even wonder about the reason why this is being done and if there are benefits to it.

 It may not be something that is being openly talked about but knowing how many married couples sleep in separate beds and finding the reason behind it is indeed a surprise.